MarikaScrepnek/2D-Maze-Game/README.md

 ### Installation
 1. Clone the Repository:
-  - Copy and paste the code below into your desired IDE
+    - Copy and paste the code below into your desired IDE terminal
     - `git clone git@github.sfu.ca:nma96/CMPT276S25_group25.git`
-2.
+2. Build the Project:
+    - Using maven copy and paste the code below
+    - `mvn clean package`
+    - This will compile the project

 # <br>
 ### Helpful Resources: